To make workmanlike doughs we need to follow a series of rules and steps that will allow us to achieve proper leavening

 Similarly, if a chemical yeast is used, there is no leavening time because this occurs during baking.

 Brewer’s yeast requires a leavening process that can take 1 to 2 hours, while sourdough needs even longer times.
-In any case, rising times should never be extended, even if the dough seems not to be growing properly.
+In any case, rising times should never be extended, even if the dough seems not to be growing properly. - Use the oven for leavening: usually the right temperature for proper leavening to occur should be around 28°C.

 Yeast activity is strongly influenced by temperature: if, in fact, this is below 28°C, the yeast action is delayed, while, at a temperature above 28°C, the cells gradually begin to die, until leavening activity is completely cancelled.